open-source-contributions/wiring-1/README.md

 Requirements
 ------------

-PHP 5.5 or above (PHP 7 recommended to avoid potential bugs).
+PHP 7.0 or above.

 ##Copyright and license

-Code and documentation copyright (c) 2016, Code released under the BSD-3-Clause license.
+Code and documentation copyright (c) 2017, Code released under the BSD-3-Clause license.